 Oceans and Society: Blue Planet

-The Partnership for Observation of the Global Oceans (POGO) led, on behalf of Oceans United, the creation, within the Group on Earth Observations (GEO), of the Task “Oceans and Society: the Blue Planet”.
+The first major initiative of Oceans United has been the creation of the Task “Oceans and Society: Blue Planet”.
 This Task is a component of the 2012-2015 GEO Work Plan, and assembles all the ocean-related work within GEO under a single umbrella.